adi658/cert-manager/docs/tutorials/acme/migrating-from-kube-lego.rst

 ========================
-Migrating from kube-lego
+Migrating from kube-certmanager
 ========================

-kube-lego_ is an older Jetstack project for obtaining TLS certificates from Let's Encrypt (or another ACME server).
+kube-certmanager_ is an older Jetstack project for obtaining TLS certificates from Let's Encrypt (or another ACME server).

-Since cert-managers release, kube-lego has been gradually deprecated in favour of this project.
+Since cert-managers release, kube-certmanager has been gradually deprecated in favour of this project.
 There are a number of key differences between the two:

 =========================================   ================================    =====================
-Feature                                     kube-lego                           cert-manager
+Feature                                     kube-certmanager                           cert-manager
 =========================================   ================================    =====================
 Configuration                               Annotations on Ingress resources    CRDs CAs                                         ACME                                ACME, signing keypair